 Make a Gift

-The mission of Penn's Center for Orphan Disease Research and Therapy is to facilitate and expedite the development of novel therapies for orphan disorders/diseases.
+The mission of Penn's Orphan Disease Center is to facilitate and expedite the development of novel therapies for orphan disorders/diseases.
 It is through the kind of leading-edge research and translational initiatives that the Center sponsors, that the development of treatments and cures for rare diseases will be realized.

 At a time when there is so much potential for therapy development, it is unfortunate that federal funding for biomedical research is becoming severely limited.
 Private philanthropy is essential in responding to the orphan diseases that affect more than 25 million US citizens.
 Regardless of the amount of the donation, those whose lives are being improved by today's innovative research and those who will need the treatments yet to be developed will be the direct beneficiaries of your support.

 Contributions that are unrestricted give our Center the flexibility to direct funding to areas where the need is greatest at any given time.
 To make your tax-deductible contribution now, please visit our secure online Giving form for unrestricted gifts.

 Center Researchers are at the forefront of discovery and translation in a number of rare disease areas.
 By partnering and leveraging resources, our researchers will pioneer new treatments.
 To make your tax-deductible contribution now, please visit our secure online Giving form for restricted gifts.

 A gift of $25,000 or more establishes a fund in honor or memory of a loved one, and enables you to direct resources to specific research initiatives, new pilot programs, faculty support, or education for the next generation of physician-scientists.
 The pledge may be payable over several years.
 There are a variety of ways to make a contribution, including by check, credit card, securities, as well as wills and estate plans.